-A three storey high glass and stainless steel spiral staircase hung from above, together with large hung glass floor on a supporting grid of stainless steel fins
+A three-storey glass and stainless steel spiral staircase hung from above, together with a large glass floor on a supporting grid of stainless steel fins.

 The challenge was considerable, and to meet the constraints of the existing building we developed a modular frame that allowed for repetitious fabrication and ease of erection.
 The stair itself uses stainless steel stringers with glass treads and guardrails, supported from the crown of the connector structure with a series of small diameter high strength stainless rods.

 An additional requirement was the need to funnel daylight to the basement of the museum to facilitate the viewing of the vintage car collection under natural light.
 Therefore, stair frame also becomes a sun pipe to the basement.